edgio-docs/edgio-docs/guides/applications/v7/performance/rules/conditions.md

 #### POP Code {/*pop-code*/} <edgejs>request</edgejs>

 Identifies requests by the point-of-presence (POP) that processed the request.
-Set this match condition to the three-letter code for the desired POP.
+Set this match condition to the [three-letter code for the desired POP](/applications/reference/pops).

 <edgejs>
 **Key information:**
--   Specify multiples values through a regular expression (e.g., `value 1|value 2`).
+-   Specify multiples values through a regular expression (e.g., `LAA|LAC`).
 -   **Supported operators:** `=== | !== | =~ | !~`

 **Example:**